comptoolsres/comptoolsres.github.io/index.md

 {% include image.html file='calendar.png' alt="calendar icon" position="right" max-width=75 %}

+{% include warning.html content="**I am still working on updating things for Fall 2024**.
+While the infromation below is a good guide, many pages are still being worked on." %}

 {% include important.html content="This is subject to change, please check back frequently." %}

 For readings, there may be links to pages with my notes and additional explanations on the content from the texts.
 The texts are abbreviated as TLCL = [The Linux Command Line](http://linuxcommand.org); Py4E = [Python for Everyone](https://www.py4e.com/book.php).